MainPoser/excelXPojo/README.md

    2, can not encapsulate the attribute List<T> type 3, can not encapsulate the attribute Map<Object,Object> type
    4. The correspondence between the column names in the attribute name table is not processed, and only the handwriting correspondence is required.
 Currently, there is no annotation method to develop a LinkedHashMap that generates a correspondence.
-   I have a friend who will give me some solutions, thank you.
+If that friend can give me a way to solve the above problems, thank you very much.